 I am a fully qualified and accredited professional leadership coach and trainer and work with young people and adults to improve their leadership skills and the “self,” team, operational and strategic levels.

-The combinations of these varied skills and experience with a lifelong interesting in military history has led me into battlefield guiding and tour managing.
+The combinations of these varied skills and experience with a lifelong interesting in military history has led me into battlefield guiding and tour managing and I am an accredited member of the Guild of Battlefield Guides.
 I am passionate about history and remembering those who have sacrificed their lives for us.
 I am particularly interested in linking real human experience of conflict with the strategic reasons for war and in helping you to understand why things happened in the way that they did.
 I also love looking after people and helping them to really enjoy and get the most from their tours.